Belly fetish: Western culture

-Educational value

-Belly-to-belly contact may also serve educational purposes.
-In children's cartoons, belly-to-belly contact may teach valuable life lessons regarding relationships, interpersonal boundaries, reading one's bodily sensations, and emotional intelligence.
-For instance, seeing characters resolve their conflict via physical touch can assist younger viewers in understanding empathy and social skills.

-Humor and comedy

-Cartoons may use humorous physical interactions to invoke audience response.
-For example, characters may inadvertently collide, often resulting in exaggerated reactions, playful chaos, and/or belly-to-belly contact.
-Such slapstick humor engages viewers visually and enhances character dynamics by showcasing the complexity of characters' interpersonal relationships and dynamic socioemotional states.
-More specifically, cartoons may use belly-to-belly contact to exaggerate physical comedy.
-For example, characters aiming for a gentle embrace may accidentally collide with unexpected force, leading to humorous outcomes.
-This visual form of humor also relies on slapstick humor that resonates with audiences of all ages, making it a powerful tool in animated narratives.

 Middle Eastern culture

 Belly dancing movements are considered to be seductive.

 The eastern art of belly dancing places the female midriff on center stage.
 The dance movements of the torso are considered to be seductive.

 Indian culture

 The bare female midriff is considered attractive and erotic in India.
 Baring the midriff has always been a fashion in Indian women attire.
 Indian women have traditionally worn saris that bares the midriff, especially South Indian women.
 The exposure of midriff in a sari is considered to be erotic.
 The midriff is revealed in other traditional female attires like Ghagra choli.
 Belly chains known as kamarband in India when worn with low-rise saris and lehengas are considered sensuous.
 Most Indian women wear belly chains during weddings and other ceremonies as a show of culture and tradition.
 Nowadays, women have been pairing these chains with western outfits, mostly to draw attention to their figures.

-Men are intrigued by the demure floor-length attire and tantalising display of a bare midriff in the back.
+Other parties may draw attention to demure floor-length attire and displays of a bare midriff.
 Indian actress Ileana D'Cruz had commented that there were shots where a big porcelain seashell was thrown on her belly and flowers decorated around her waist during the shoot of her debut film and stated that the belly and navel is supposed to be a mark of a woman's beauty in South Indian films and they believe that the waist line is the most attractive part.
+Actress Rashmika Mandanna has played several scenes wearing low rise jeans, revealing her navel to sensually entice the protagonist, quoting in an interview "I would say the navel is the hottest region of a woman's body...I perhaps enjoy revealing my belly".
 Indian singer Chinmayi once tweeted against a fan's request for saris during performances, saying, "Groups of men [...] take photographs of my waist + side of my chest, circle it and upload it on soft porn websites", adding that she "get[s] messages on how they're masturbating to it".

-Some Indian men are aroused by pinching a woman on her midriff bared by the sari.
+Another reported manifestation of alvinolagnia in India is arousal from pinching a woman on her midriff bared by the sari.